-The goal of this comparison is the transfer of ideas on the relationship between network structure and "function" from a social context to a less intuitive biological one.
-More generally, lying at the heart of deciphering biological networks is the mapping between architecture and function.
-As it is often hard to define "function" in complex biological settings, comparison with simple technological or engineered components that possess basic and well-defined functions is particularly insightful [52].
+Lying at the heart of deciphering biological networks is the mapping between architecture and function.
+As it is often hard to define "function" in complex biological settings, comparison with simple technological or engineered components that possess basic and well-defined functions is particularly insightful [46].
 For example, consider the phosphorylation and dephosphorylation reactions of a protein by a pair of kinase/phosphatases.
-While the mathematical description of Michaslis-Menten kinetics can be a bit complicated, the reaction essentially sets up a sigmoidal signal-response curve that is analogous the thresholding behavior of transistors in analog electronic circuits [53].
+While the mathematical description of Michaelis-Menten kinetics can be a bit complicated, the reaction essentially sets up a sigmoidal signal-response curve that is analogous the thresholding behavior of transistors in analog electronic circuits [47].
 Thus, the comparison allows us to potentially map some aspects of the logical gate structure of digital electronics to the phosphorylation network.
-It also helped inform the design of synthetic biological circuits capable of logarithmic computation [54].
-Similarly, a decade ago.
-Uri Alon pointed out several common design principles in biological and engineering networks such as modular organization and robustness to perturbation [55].
-Robustness is a preferred design objective because it makes a system tolerant to stochastic fluctuations, from either intrinsic or external sources.
-Modularity, on the other hand, makes a system more evolvable.
-For instance in software design, modular programming that separates the functionality of a program into independent parts connected by interfaces is widely practiced [56].
-The same is true for biological networks because modules can be readily reused to adapt new functions.
+It also helped the design of synthetic biological circuits capable of logarithmic computation [48].
+Similar ideas have been employed to map a transcriptional regulatory pathway to a combination of logic gates [49].

+A decade ago, Uri Alon pointed out several common design principles in biological and engineering networks such as modular organization and robustness to perturbation [50].
+Robustness is a preferred design objective because it makes a system tolerant to stochastic